tribakzero/glitch-questions-webhook-trigger/README.md

 # Glitch Questions Webhook Trigger",
 Uses glitch-questions and triggers it on a constant basis, then sends a Webhook event

 This project is messaging-service-agnostic, has been tested with Slack and Discord, but anything that generates webhooks, should be compatible.
+This is explained below.

 ## Installation